Stable Angina

 • Repeat dose after 5 minutes if pain persists

-• If pain not relieved after 5 minutes with use of 2nd dose → call an ambulance
+• If the pain is not relieved after 5 minutes after using the 2nd dose → call an ambulance

-• 3rd line: if dual therapy ineffective or inappropriate → replace one of the drugs with 1 of the following
+• Step 3: replace one of the drugs with 1 of the following

 • Long-acting nitrate (e.g. isosorbide dinitrate, isosorbide mononitrate)